anseki/leader-line/README.md

 ```

 Set one or more options.
-The `options` argument is an Object that can have properties as [Options](#options).
-This may give better performance when multiple options are set.
+The `options` argument is an Object that can have properties as [options](#options).

+Since this method updates a view once after it sets all specified options, it may give better performance than setting options via the properties when multiple options are set to the instance that already exists.

 ## `show`, `hide`